exadel-inc/esl/src/modules/esl-media-query/README.md

 - `ESLMediaRuleList.parseQuery(ruleset: string)` - parse media ruleset defined with syntax, where query and value are a single argument separated by `=>` for each rule.

-- `ESLMediaRuleList.parse(values: string, queries: string)` - parse media ruleset defined with tuple syntax, where query and value are separate arguments.
+- `ESLMediaRuleList.parse(values: string, queries: string)` - parse media ruleset adaptively.
+Method can support both notations in case if query syntax separated by `=>` is being used as a value for a tuple tuple.

-- `ESLMediaRuleList.parse(ruleset: string)` - parse media ruleset defined with same syntax as `ESLMediaRuleList.parseQuery`.

 - `ESLMediaRuleList.prototype.rules` - array of rules that defines `ESLMediaRuleList` object
 - `ESLMediaRuleList.prototype.active` - array of active (matched) rules